industrial-edge/Shopfloor-to-Cloud-Connectivity/docs/install_Device_Northbound.md

 ### Integrate Data Service

 To store data in the Industrial Information Hub (IIH), it is required to integrate the Data Service Application.
-Be aware that all data that was previously stored will be lost.

 1. Go to the "Store Data" tab